dougeby/IntuneDocs/intune/use-docs.md

 ## Provide doc feedback

-Go to the Feedback section at the bottom of an article by clicking the **Feedback** link in the upper right of any article.
-This section is integrated with GitHub Issues.
-For more information about integration with GitHub Issues, see this [docs platform blog post](https://docs.microsoft.com/teamblog/a-new-feedback-system-is-coming-to-docs).
+The Feedback section is at the bottom of each article.
+Click the **Feedback** link in the upper right of any article to go to this section.
+Feedback is integrated with GitHub Issues.
+For more information about the integration with GitHub Issues, see this [docs platform blog post](https://docs.microsoft.com/teamblog/a-new-feedback-system-is-coming-to-docs).

 To share feedback about the Intune service (not docs), click **Product feedback**.